kalirishik/Quiz-Application-Microservice/README.md

 # 🎯 Quiz Application - Microservices with Eureka & Feign

 A **Quiz Application** built using **Spring Boot Microservices**, designed with **Eureka Server, Eureka Discovery Client, Feign Client, Spring Data JPA, Hibernate, and MySQL**.
-The system is split into **independent microservices**, enabling scalability, modularity, and service discovery.
+The system is split into independent microservices with centralized routing via API Gateway, enabling scalability, modularity, and seamless service communication.

 ---
 ## 📖 Project Description

-This project is a **Microservices-based Quiz Application** built using **Spring Boot** and **Spring Cloud**.
+This project is a Microservices-based Quiz Application built using Spring Boot and Spring Cloud.
 It provides a scalable and modular solution for managing quiz questions, generating quizzes, and evaluating user responses.

-The system is designed with **Eureka Service Discovery** and an **API Gateway** for seamless communication between services.
+The system includes:

+ - Eureka Server for service discovery.

+ - API Gateway for centralized routing, load balancing, and filtering.

+- Feign Client for internal service-to-service communication.

-Each service is independently deployable, ensuring flexibility and easy maintenance.
+Each service is independently deployable, ensuring flexibility, scalability, and easier maintenance.

-The project follows a **layered architecture** (Controller → Service → Repository) and integrates with a **MySQL database** for persistence.
+The project follows a layered architecture (Controller → Service → Repository) and integrates with a MySQL database for persistence.
-APIs are documented using **Swagger UI**, and services communicate using **Feign Clients**.
-The application supports **dynamic quiz generation, instant scoring, and pagination for large datasets**, making it suitable for both learning and assessment platforms.

 ---

 ## 🚀 Features
 - 📌 **Service Discovery** – Eureka Server for service registration and discovery.
+- 📌 **API Gateway** – Central entry point for routing all client requests.
 - 📌 **Question Service** – Add, update, delete, and fetch quiz questions with pagination and filters.
 - 📌 **Quiz Service** – Generate quizzes dynamically based on category & difficulty, manage assignments, and scoring.
 - 📌 **Answer Submission** – Submit responses and calculate scores instantly.